Healthcare for the Homeless-Houston

 Healthcare for the Homeless – Houston (HHH) serves a vulnerable and marginalized population of homeless men, women and children.
 Their mission is to provide long-term care for those who are unable to navigate a larger system of care; provide interim care for those who can transition into the public healthcare system; and provide medical outreach to those who live on the streets or in single-night shelters.

-For many years, HHH shared space in a building with SEARCH Homeless Services, operating out of 6,425 SF.
-In 2012, Page was engaged to assist with facility programming to help HHH relocate and expand their facility.
+For many years, HHH shared space in a building with SEARCH Homeless Services, operating out of 6,425 square feet.
+Page was engaged to assist with facility programming to help HHH relocate and expand their facility.
 The design team renovated an existing three-story building in downtown Houston, providing a dedicated, single-user facility that was completely gutted and renovated to fit their mission.
 The new facility provides 20,375 square feet of clinic and office support space, plus a 4,000-square-foot parking area.